janerikcarlsen/fpl-cli/README.md

 * Cache API calls to improve response times, especially for live leagues
 * Transfer suggestions based on form and upcoming fixture difficulty

-Ideas for features or enhancements that you would like to see from fpl-cli are welcome, please post an [issue in the GitHub repository](https://github.com/janerikcarlsen/fpl-cli/issues), or even better, submit a Pull Request with the suggested change.
+Ideas for features or enhancements that you would like to see from fpl-cli are welcome, please post an [issue in the GitHub repository](https://github.com/janerikcarlsen/fpl-cli/issues), or even better, check out the [Contributing guidelines](CONTRIBUTING.md "CONTRIBUTING.md") and submit a Pull Request with the suggested change.

-# Develop
-To develop fpl-cli:
-* Clone this repository
-* Create a virtualenv using python 2.7, 3.4, 3.5, 3.6 or 3.7, and inside that:
-* `pip install -r requirements.txt`
-* `pip install -r ci-requirements.txt`